leonelfoknob/Wireless-Robot-Control-Using-UDP-and-Joystick/README.md

 ## How It Works

 1. Joystick Command Mapping
     The Rampage RMX23 Cockpit joystick is read using Pygame.
-Each input (button press, joystick movement) is mapped to a specific command (forward, backward, turn, etc.).
+    Each input (button press, joystick movement) is mapped to a specific command.
-The commands are transmitted as packets via the UDP protocol over a local network.

 3. Data Transmission Over UDP
     A Python script on the sending side captures the joystick data and sends it to the IP address of the receiving machine over UDP.
-On the receiving machine, another Python script receives the data and sends it via serial to an Arduino, which reads the commands and performs corresponding actions.

 5. Arduino Integration with Robot
-The Arduino processes the commands received over the serial connection and sends control signals to the MFX1 robot's motors.
+    The Arduino processes the commands received over the serial connection, map its to a specific command (forward, backward, turn, etc.) and sends control signals to the MFX1 robot's         motors,leds...
     The robot reacts accordingly, performing the movements specified by the joystick input.

 7. Testing on MFX1 Robot
     The initial test with an Arduino and LCD to verify communication was successful.
     The system was then integrated into MFX1, achieving effective remote control within 1m, though latency became an issue beyond that range.

 ## Files Included
 Joystick Command Mapping Code (Python): Captures joystick input and sends commands over UDP.